octo-technology/OpenTezos/docs/michelson/tutorial.md

 ##### Stack manipulation using arithmetic operators

-Once elements are added in the stack, they can be combined using arithmetic operators such as addition (`ADD`) and multiplication  (`MUL`).
+Once elements are added to the stack, they can be combined using arithmetic operators such as addition (`ADD`) and multiplication  (`MUL`).
 Other arithmetic operators are described in the "Instructions/Operations on numbers" section.

-The `ADD` instruction sums the top two element of the stack. and the `MUL` multiply them.
-The result is pushed on top of the stack.
+The `ADD` instruction sums the top two elements of the stack. and the `MUL` multiply them.
+The result is then pushed on top of the stack.

 ![](../../static/img/michelson/michelson_instruction_add_example.svg)
 <small className="figure">FIGURE 3: Illustration of the `ADD` instruction</small>